 - Manganese – 0.44 mg

-- No scurvy prevention – pasta doesn’t have vitamin C at all.
-And our guinea pigs really need this vitamin to be healthy, and more importantly, to survive.
+- No scurvy prevention – Pasta doesn’t have vitamin C at all.
 When guinea pigs lack vitamin C in their diet, they are more prone to scurvy.
-This disease can even be fatal, these are the symptoms: discharge, bleeding, rough coat, loss of appetite, weight loss, diarrhea…
+This disease can even be fatal.
+Some of its symptoms are bleeding, rough coat, loss of appetite, weight loss, and diarrhea.

-- Cardiovascular problems – the pasta has some amounts of sodium (salt) and fats.
+- Cardiovascular problems – Pasta has some amounts of sodium (salt) and fats.
 These amounts might not be too high, but it is enough to potentially affect the blood pressure and health of cardiovascular organs of the guinea pig.
-With excess fats, arteries get clogged over time, and with excess salt, there is a risk of hypertension and water retention.

-- Urinary problems – in pasta there are two minerals which are bad for cavies; the calcium and phosphorus.
+- Urinary problems – In pasta, there are two minerals which are bad for cavies; the calcium and phosphorus.
 They are good for creating strong bone tissues, but this doesn’t apply for grown cavies.
-Excess of such minerals in the body of the guinea pig could result in bladder and kidney stones, painful urination, bloody urine, or urinary infections that are too frequent.
-There is even another stage to this, the renal failure.
+Excess of such minerals in the body of the guinea pig could result in bladder and kidney stones, painful urination, bloody urine, or urinary infection.

-- Unhealthy weight – pasta is filled with carbs and calories.
-No wonder it is not a diet-friendly food for losing weight!
+- Unhealthy weight – Pasta is filled with carbs and calories.
 Carbs and calories are the main things that cause rapid weight gain.
-So, in order to keep the cavy healthy just avoid pasta.

 Fun Facts About Pasta